CurveDocs/curve-docs/docs/crvUSD/crvUSD.md

 !!!github "GitHub"
     The source code of the `crvUSD` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-stablecoin/blob/master/contracts/Stablecoin.vy).

 `crvUSD` has been [deployed](https://etherscan.io/tx/0x5f501b4e420485ac3a18be3b88ad73413ac17ee45c776bb48cfd26902585e9fd) on May, 14th 2024 on Ethereum Mainnet.
-Prior to the lauch, there have been several deployments for the stablecoin and its components.
+Prior to the launch, there have been several deployments for the stablecoin and its components.
 Please always make sure you are using the latest deployment.
 See [`deployment-logs/mainnet.log`](https://github.com/curvefi/curve-stablecoin/blob/master/deployment-logs/mainnet.log).

 Since the initial deployment of crvUSD, the token was bridged to several chains, including the following: